Change Management: Motivating Your People Through Change

 It is not only external factors that can cause organisational turbulence – mergers and acquisitions, senior appointments, cutbacks and relocations will impact your organisation and its people too.
-Business leaders need to effectively guide staff through periods of change to keep them engaged, motivated and able to deal with change.
+Business leaders need to effectively guide and manage staff through periods of change to keep them engaged, motivated and able to deal with change.

 When a change occurs, we often take the time to speak to our people to get an indication of how they are feeling.
 When we do this, we naturally filter information through our own experiences; therefore, our conclusions and subsequent action plans risk being skewed.
 Consequently, we only see part of the picture.
 This can lead to narrow and one-dimensional action plans.
 Some people will follow our lead… but it’s unlikely everyone will be on board.

 Bearing in mind the time it takes to have the conversations, consolidate thoughts, build a report, create an action plan for change management, then communicate and execute it all – the process can last for weeks.
 Think of the amount of time and energy to build a potentially one-eyed view.

 When a senior leader joins a new company, they will generally receive all the necessary information to be able to immediately understand a company’s financial performance.
 They will know the P&L inside out and will be starting to devise strategies and action plans off the back of it.
 Why shouldn’t we expect the same detailed insight on our people, culture, vision, leadership and engagement too?

 P&L.20 is a measurement of your businesses’ greatest asset – its “People and Leaders.”

 By implementing regular feedback surveys, that your people can utilise at a time of their choosing you will be able to understand the culture and sentiment of your business.
 When you combine the insights with the traditional P&L you will add more context and better understand the reason why behind the numbers.
 Essentially you will get a staff–centred view of your entire organisation.